uxxman/service_record/README.md

 ServiceRecord extends on `ActiveModel::Validations`, so, everything that you can do there can be done inside a service class and ServiceRecord will make sure that a service only runs the perform function when all validations are passed, otherwise `errors` will contain details about the validation issues.

-You can also define callbacks like `before_validation` and `after_validation` just like you do inside an ActiveRecord class.

 ## Custom Errors